michaelwehrley/notes/gang_of_four/factory.md

 ## JavaScript

-* Helpful if the constructor doesn't know the type at compile time.
+* Helpful if the constructor doesn't know the type at compile time. (`new` is optional)

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Careful!
 Mind-blowing

+`new Object` determines the wrapper...

 ```JavaScript
 "use strict";